mqsoh/mon/program.md

-# Our Process
+# The Mon Process

-Our process should now have been started by the supervisor.
+Our process has been started by the supervisor.
+In the following block of code, only the `start_link/0`, `init/1` and `handle_call/3` are used.

 ###### file:code/src/mon.erl